N. S. S. College, Pandalam

 N. S. S. College, Pandalam is a higher education institution in Kerala, affiliated to the University of Kerala.
 It is one of the three oldest colleges established and managed by the Nair Service Society.
 The college was founded by Mannathu Padmanabha Pillai in 1950, with intermediate course offerings from the University of Travancore.
-The college is situated at the heart of Pandalam town adjacent to several other educational institutions under the same management.
+The college is in Pandalam town near several other educational institutions under the same management.